spenceralan/better-doctor/README.md

-# <!--PROJECT NAME HERE-->
+# Better Doctor API

-This project will save the world!
+This project will save your life and quite possibly the world!
+A simple web app for you to input your symptom that will return a list of doctors near you that could best help!

 ### Prerequisites